ninjawarrior1337/Bookstore/Unit 2 Project Answers.md

 ## 5.
 I would use software like Trello's boards to give each board a title and put the steps to make the book in order and check them off as they are completed.

+# Part 3
+You need to convert the folder to a zip file because if you don't, each of the individual files will be sent to the receiver and lose their structure.
+Zip files make sure folder stucture stays intact in transfer over the internet.